 How to Deal with Altitude Sickness on High Treks

 Altitude sickness, also known as acute mountain sickness (AMS), can affect anyone, regardless of their physical fitness or experience.
-It often occurs at elevations above 8,000 feet (2,440 meters) when your body fails to adapt to the lower oxygen levels.
+As someone who has dealt with it firsthand on a trek in Nepal, I can tell you it’s humbling.
+Probably should have led with this: I was in good shape and assumed I’d be fine.
+I was wrong.
+AMS often occurs at elevations above 8,000 feet (2,440 meters) when your body fails to adapt to the lower oxygen levels.

 Recognizing Altitude Sickness